Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Monument to Clara Brown, Methodist Church, High Street, Maidenhead Berkshire.

-"In affectionate rememberance of Clara Brown who fell asleep Feb.
-10th 1882 aged 16 years."
+"In affectionate remembrance of Clara Brown who fell asleep Feb.
+10th 1882 aged 15 years."

-Clara Brown was born in Maidenhead in 1867 to John Brown, a master bucther and Ann, a milliner (hat maker).
+Clara Brown was born in Maidenhead in 1867 to John Brown, a master butcher and Ann Errington, a milliner (hat maker).

 Clara first appears on the census in 1871 aged 4 living with her parents and siblings in Maidenhead at 101 High Street.
-The family is there in 1881 and the 14 year old Clara is now a milliner's apprentice.
+The family is there in 1881 and the 14-year-old Clara is now a milliner's apprentice.
+Clara was a student at the Wesleyan Methodist Sunday School in Maidenhead.

-Sadly Clara's life was cut short on 10th Feburary 1882.
+Sadly, Clara's life was cut short on 10th February 1882.
+The Maidenhead Advertiser reported on 15h February 1882:

 Tuesday, 20 November 2012

-Lady Eleanor Margaret Barry - Expired Suddenly in a Train
+Lady Eleanor Margaret Barry of Ockwells Manor, Bray, Berkshire - Expired Suddenly in a Train

 Monument to Eleanor Margaret Barry, Bray Parish cemetery, Holyport Berkshire.